-But this is not about that, but about the reliability of the same memoirs of the People's Commissar of the Navy N.G.
-Kuznetsova in part of the outbreak of war.
-I will not occupy the newspaper space, but simply suggest that the readers themselves carefully compare the time and circumstances of the broadcast fleets readiness order No. 1, cited by Admiral Zubkov on the recollections of the People's Commissar and on the documents cited by Admiral Zubkov.
-I’ll only draw attention to the fact that Kuznetsov said that he sent a telegram to the fleets and decided to phone the commanders personally, starting from the Baltic Fleet, from Tributs, and then immediately spoke to the Northern Fleet, from Golovko.
-Then Kuznetsov, according to him, spoke by telephone with the chief of staff of the Black Sea Fleet Eliseev.
-According to the documents, the Baltic Fleet was verbally notified by the People's Commissar at 23.37 on June 21, and the Northern Fleet - on the radio, and only at 0.56 on June 22, 79 minutes after the Baltic Fleet.
-In the Black Sea, readiness No. 1 - according to documents - was announced at 1.15, that is, 98 minutes after the Baltic Fleet.
+But now it is not about that, but about the reliability of the same memoirs of the People's Commissar of the Navy N.G.
+Kuznetsova in the beginning of the war.
+I will not occupy the newspaper space, but simply suggest that the readers themselves carefully compare the time and circumstances of the transfer to the fleets of the order on readiness number 1, given by Admiral Zubkov according to the memoirs of the People's Commissar and according to the documents referred to by Admiral Zubkov.
+I will only draw attention to the fact that Kuznetsov said that he, having sent a telegram to the fleets, also decided to personally call the commanders, starting from the Baltic Fleet, from Tributs, and then immediately spoke with the Northern Fleet, with Golovko.
+Then Kuznetsov, he said, spoke on the phone with the chief of staff of the Black Sea Fleet Eliseev.
+According to the documents, the Baltic Fleet was verbally notified to the People's Commissar on 23.37 21 in June, and the Northern Fleet - on the radio, and only on 0.56 on June 22, 79 minutes after the Baltic Fleet.
+On the Black Sea, readiness No. 1 - according to the documents - was announced at all in 1.15, that is, 98 minutes after the Baltic Fleet.

 What and who to believe?